-The maximum amount of fuel (2.5 kilograms per hour) should not be exceeded, overloading can cause excess smoke.
+The maximum amount of wood (1.4 kilograms per hour) should not be exceeded, overloading can cause excess smoke.

 Operation with door left open

 Operation with the door open can cause excess smoke.
 The appliance must not be operated with the appliance door left open except as directed in the instructions.